pivotal-cf/docs-pws-services/marketplace/services/rediscloud.html.md

 		<scope>compile</scope>
 	</dependency>

-Configure connection to your Redis Cloud service using the `VCAP_SERVICES` environment variable and the following code snippet:
+Configure the connection to your Redis Cloud service using the `VCAP_SERVICES` environment variable and the following code snippet:

 	try {
 		String vcap_services = System.getenv("VCAP_SERVICES");